mheiges/vagrant-webdev/README.md

 A Vagrant Demo For EBRC Website Development
 ===========================================

-This is an incomplete starter project for EBRC website development.
+This is an very incomplete starter project for EBRC website development.
 Copy it, make it your own, commit it to your own repository.

+It uses a Vagrant box that was hastily converted from the legacy KVM template used for standalone website VMs.
+So treat it as a proof of concept and chance to identify features needed in our next generation VM templates.

 Setup
 =====